INNA-051

 • Individuals at increased risk of exposure to a viral infection due to their activities (Occupational Risk Populations)

-Despite available vaccines, individuals 65 and over remain at high risk of complications from viral respiratory infections.
+Despite available vaccines and antivirals, individuals 60 and over and those with underlying medical conditions, remain at high risk of complications from viral respiratory infections.

 In the US alone, complications of viral respiratory infections led in 2019 to over 1.8m Health Care Provider (HCP) visits and 153,000 hospitalizations among individuals 65 and over, mainly during the winter months.
 In 2021, due to the emergence of COVID, these doubled to 3m HCP visits and 315,000 hospitalizations.